jeremygray/pyfilesec/docs/source/index.rst

 ``which openssl`` in a terminal window, and it will probably say ``/usr/bin/openssl``.
 It is also possible to install a different version of OpenSSL (e.g., compile a development release, or use a homebrew version).
-You then need to specify the non-default version to use; see command-line option ``--openssl`` and the API function ``set_openssl``.
+You then need to specify the non-default version to use; see command-line option ``--openssl`` or the API function ``set_openssl``.

 On Windows, generally you'll need to download and install OpenSSL (free).